Angela Hartnett at the Connaught: History

 The Connaught restaurant operation was run by 35 chefs to seat 65 diners, and initially run by Neil Ferguson who became Hartnett's head chef once she arrived properly from Dubai.
-Although later referred to as Angela Hartnett at The Connaught, it was initially called MENU.
-She was keen to distance the operation from a typical Ramsay restaurant, saying that he would not be working there at any point and was not going to a copy of the Claridges operation.
+Although later referred to as Angela Hartnett at the Connaught, it was initially called Menu.
+She was keen to distance the operation from a typical Ramsay restaurant, saying that he would not be working there at any point and the restaurant was not going to be a copy of the Claridges operation.
 Several of the previous staff transferred over into the new regime, although one successfully took Gordon Ramsay Holdings to court after being sacked and won a settlement of £30,000.
 Claire Porter, a chef who had appeared in an episode of Ramsay's Kitchen Nightmares, began working in the restaurant in 2004 but left soon afterwards.
 Diego Cardoso was one of the chefs who was transferred, and Hartnett recognised his ability.
 Cardoso became head chef at her restaurant in Florida in 2006.
-At the time, Harnett assured the media that she wouldn't be leaving The Connaught and would instead place a new head chef there in her stead.
+At the time, Harnett assured the media that she wouldn't be leaving the Connaught and would instead place a new head chef there in her stead.

-Angela Hartnett at The Connaught closed as the hotel closed for refurbishment following the sale of the Savoy Group to the Quinlan Private Equity Group.
+Angela Hartnett at the Connaught closed as the hotel closed for refurbishment following the sale of the Savoy Group to the Quinlan Private Equity Group.
 Gordon Ramsay Holdings decided not to renew the lease following the renovation of the hotel.
 There was later speculation in the media that this was due to the restaurant's refusal to provide room service, something that owners Maybourne Hotel Group subsequently denied.
 When the restaurant reopened, the restaurant had been refurbished and taken over by another female chef, Hélène Darroze.
 Harnett took most of her team with her to eventually work at her new restaurant, Murano, and they were placed elsewhere within the restaurants of Gordon Ramsay Holdings whilst the new premises were prepared.